jmreppsUWGrad/2D-Nanothermite/README.md

 where:

-[input file name]-name of input file; must be txt file; do NOT include extension in name
+[input file name]-name of input file including extension in name (.txt files have been tested)

 [Output directory]-directory to save data files to; based on current directory; will create if non-existent